Arr0way/arr0way.github.io/_posts/2021-06-03-ssh-lateral-movement-cheat-sheet.md

 ### SSH Hijacking with ControlMaster

-OpenSSH has an function called **ControlMaster** that enables the sharing of multiple sessions over a single network connection.
-Allowing you to connect to the server once and have all other subsequent ssh sessions use the initial connection.
+OpenSSH has a function called **ControlMaster** that enables the sharing of multiple sessions over a single network connection.
+Allowing you to connect to the server once and have all other subsequent SSH sessions use the initial connection.

-In order to exploit SSH ControlMaster you first need shell level access to the target, you will then need sufficient privileges to modify the config of a user to enable the  ControlMaster functionality.
+In order to exploit SSH ControlMaster you first need shell level access to the target; you will then need sufficient privileges to modify the config of a user to enable the  ControlMaster functionality.

 1. Gain shell level access to the target machine
 2. Access the victim users home directory and create / modify the file ``` ~/.ssh/config ```